SCHEDULE X DRUGS

-Glist of substances required to be taken only under the supervision of a registered medical practitioner.The drugs to be labeled with words caution: it is dangerous to take this preparation except under medical supervision.
+Glist of substances required to be taken only under the supervision of a registered medical practitioner.The drugs to be labeled with words of caution: it is dangerous to take this preparation except under medical supervision.

 - Schedule H – prescription drugs that are required to be sold by retail only on the prescription of a registered medical practitioner.

 - Schedule I – calculation of the proportion of poisons in certain cases – ( omitted) (22-6-82)

 - Schedule J – list of diseases and ailments which a drug may not claim to prevent or cure.